Wyoming Court Records

 What Information is Required to Obtain Wyoming Traffic Court Records?

-To obtain Wyoming traffic records, the name on the record and/or the case or citation number may be required.
-The party requesting the record might need to provide valid and state-approved identification before taking possession of the records.
+The name on the record and/or the case or citation number may be required to obtain Wyoming traffic records.
+The party requesting the record might need to provide valid and state-approved identification before taking possession of the documents.
 If copies are required, there may be applicable fees.

 Can Wyoming Traffic Records be Sealed or Expunged?